neuppl/CS7470-Fall23/projects/discrete_language.md

 Your task is to make several `.disc` files that answers the host's question for you:

   1. In a file named `3doors.disc`, make a `disc` program that represents the scenario in which you pick Door No. 1 before the host opens Door No. 3.
 The program should output the probability of winning the car.
+Make sure you can't open two doors at once (we'll be testing for that!).

   2. In a file named `no_switch.disc`, make a `disc` program representing the scenario immediately after the host reveals a goat behind Door No. 3.
 The program should output the probability of winning the car provided we do not switch.